arduino/help-center-content/content/Software Support/Upload/Select-board-and-port-in-Arduino-IDE.md

    ![The board selector menu in Arduino IDE 2.](img/board-selector-labels.png)

-3. Click a port to select it:
+3. Click on a port to select it:

    * If a board core was identified, it will automatically be selected.
 The selected board core will be displayed.
 The "![Port selected symbol.](img/symbol_port2.png)" indicates that a port is selected.